mikenicholson/passport-jwt/README.md

   parameter and returns either the JWT as a string or *null*.
 See [Extracting the JWT from the request](#extracting-the-jwt-from-the-request) for more details.
-* `issuer`: If defined the token issuer (iss) will be verified against this value.
+* `issuer`: (LEGACY) If defined the token issuer (iss) will be verified against this value.
-* `audience`: If defined, the token audience (aud) will be verified against this value.
+* `audience`: (LEGACY) If defined, the token audience (aud) will be verified against this value.
-* `algorithms`: List of strings with the names of the allowed algorithms.
+* `algorithms`: (LEGACY) List of strings with the names of the allowed algorithms.
 For instance, ["HS256", "HS384"].
-* `ignoreExpiration`: if true do not validate the expiration of the token.
+* `ignoreExpiration`: (LEGACY) if true do not validate the expiration of the token.
 * `passReqToCallback`: If true the request will be passed to the verify callback. i.e. verify(request, jwt_payload, done_callback).
-* `jsonWebTokenOptions`: passport-jwt is verifying the token using [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).
+* `jsonWebTokenOptions`: (LEGACY) passport-jwt is verifying the token using [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).
 Pass here an options object for any other option you can pass the jsonwebtoken verifier. (i.e maxAge)
+* `jwtDriver`: (MODERN) the driver object can be imported from the platforms, for more information about drivers look below.
+All LEGACY options above are reimplemented in the driver infrastructure.

 `verify` is a function with the parameters `verify(jwt_payload, done)`